benmoran56/esper/README.rst

 What's New
 ----------
+**0.9.8** - This release contains a new timer that can be enabled to profile Processor execution
+            time.
+Simply pass the "timed=True" parameter to the World on instantiation, and a new World.process_times dictionary will be available.
+This contains the total execution time of each Processor in milliseconds, and can be logged, printed, or displayed on screen as is useful.
+It's useful to see a quick profile of which processors are using the most cpu time, without fully profiling your game.
+This release also contains some consolidations and cleanups for the benchmarks.

 **0.9.7** - By default, entities are now lazily deleted.
 When calling *World.delete_entity(entity_id)*,
             Entities are now placed into a queue to be deleted at the beginning of the next call to World.process().
 This means it is now safe to delete entities even while iterating